gabegm/gabriel/content/posts/I-Don't-Like-Data-Science-Competitions.md

 ## What competitions are good for

 This is not to say that competitions do not have a place at all in Data Science.
-I do believe that such competitions present an excellent way of bouncing ideas off of each other, assuming the code was submitted, in order for you to try out on your own data.
+I do believe that such competitions present an excellent way of bouncing ideas off of each other, assuming the code was submitted, in order for you to try new methods out on your own data.

 Good competitions which also include writeups present a great opportunity for knowledge sharing within the community, allowing for the community to ask questions about the submitter's approach.